decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

 ## Requirements

 - **Decrediton wallet:** You will need [Decrediton](../wallets/decrediton/decrediton-setup.md) version 1.2.1 or later to run the Split Ticket Buyer.
-- **5 DCR:** A minimum of 5 DCR is required to participate in ticket splitting.
+- **5 DCR:** A minimum of 5 DCR (plus transaction fees) is required to participate in ticket splitting.
 This must be in your wallet, not on an exchange.
 - **Split Ticket Buyer:** This is the software that coordinates ticket splitting with other participants.
 To install it, download a binary release for your OS [here](https://github.com/matheusd/dcr-split-ticket-matcher/releases/latest) or [build from source](https://github.com/matheusd/dcr-split-ticket-matcher/blob/master/docs/building.md).